 A Connected Centre

-The seven-storey Innovation Centre incorporates a range of dynamic, versatile learning spaces and studios, designed to enhance cross-curricular learning, further foster creative and critical thinking and inspire an entrepreneurial mindset.
+The seven-storey Spiritus building incorporates a range of dynamic, versatile learning spaces and studios, designed to enhance cross-curricular learning, further foster creative and critical thinking, and inspire an entrepreneurial mindset.

 The flexible design of the open collaboration spaces will engage K-12 students across all learning domains.
 It will also provide important connections, expanding the use of the Marian Centre, Centenary Hall and the Gymnasium.

-The building will include beautifully landscaped surrounds with accessible walkways connecting the Innovation Centre with the School’s Front Drive, Junior School, Marian Centre and Centenary Hall.
+The building will include beautifully landscaped surrounds with accessible walkways connecting Spiritus with the School’s Front Drive, Junior School, Marian Centre and Centenary Hall.

-A dedicated project team is available to answer questions about the Innovation Centre project via:
+A dedicated project team is available to answer questions about the Spiritus project via: